jdelrue/jumpscale_core/docs/howto/camelcase_convert.md

     abscallepath:linenum:module <TAB> CalledModule:CalledClass:called_function

-The trace output contains the name of the file and the line number from where a camel_case function was called *FROM*.
+The trace output contains the name of the file and the line number from where a snake_case function was called *FROM*.
 This is the critical information that is extremely difficult to get hold of in a static analysis system of a dynamic programming language like python.
 The module is included just for visual convenience, strictly speaking.